sequenceiq/slider/src/site/markdown/releasing.md

 ### Before you begin

-Check out the code, run the tests.
+Check out the latest version of the develop branch, run the tests.
 This should be done on a checked out version of the code that is not the one you are developing on (ideally, a clean VM), to ensure that you aren't releasing a slightly modified version of your own, and that you haven't accidentally included passwords or other test run details into the build resource tree.

+The `hoya-funtest` functional test package is used to run functional tests against a running Hadoop YARN cluster.
+It needs to be configured according to the instructions in [testing](testing.html) to create HBase and Accumulo clusters in the YARN cluster.

+*Make sure that the functional tests are passing (and not being skipped) before starting to make a release*

 **Step #1:** Create a JIRA for the release, estimate 3h